SEO Optimization Strategy for Large Travel Ticketing Website

 In some cases, important pages were hardly ever mentioned on the site.

 The analysis allowed us to identify the tasks for internal linking optimization.
-Thus, we directed the link juice to the most profitable pages for the business.
+Thus, we directed the link juice to the most profitable pages for the website of the travel agency.

 The main tasks included: